srivera1/ldd3_training/FPGA/README.md

 ## Introduction

-In this section, examples of device driver to hadle a DMA to pass data from the PS to the PL are proposed.
+In this section, examples of device driver to hadle a DMA to pass data from/to the PS to/from the PL are proposed.

 ## FPGA applications